jdmevo123/akamai-edgeworker-action/README.md

 ## Authentication

-You need to declare a `EDGERC` secret in your repository containing the following structure :
+You need to declare a `AKAMAI_EDGERC` secret in your repository containing the following structure :
 ```
 [edgeworkers]
 client_secret = your_client_secret